-27.1.3 Sidra Medical Center
+28.1.3 Sidra Medical Center

-The contract for the design and build of the Sidra Medical and Research Centre in Doha, Qatar, was awarded by the Qatar Foundation for Education, Science & Community Development (the "Foundation") in February 2008 to the associate owned by Obrascón Huarte Lain (55%) and Contrack Cyprus Limited (45%), for a total contract value of approximately USD 2.4 billion.
-The project was more than 95% complete and is not part of the Construction Group's backlog as the project is accounted for under the equity method.
+The contract for the design and build of the Sidra Medical and Research Centre in Doha, Qatar, was awarded by Qatar Foundation for Education, Science & Community Development (the "Foundation") in February 2008 to Obrascón Huarte Lain (55%) and Contrack Cyprus Limited (45%), hereinafter referred to as the "JV", for a total contract value of approximately USD 2.4 billion.

-In July 2014, the consortium received a Notice of Termination from the Foundation.
-On 23 July 2014, the Foundation commenced arbitration proceedings against the associate by serving a Request for Arbitration with the ICC (seat in London) dated 23 July 2014.
+In July 2014, when the project was approx. 95% complete, the JV received a Notice of Termination from the Foundation.
+On or around the same date, the Foundation successfully liquidated the JV's performance bank and advance payment guarantees, receiving a total of QAR 880 million.
+On 23 July 2014, the Foundation commenced arbitration proceedings against Obrascón Huarte Lain and Contrack Cyprus Limited by serving a Request for Arbitration with the ICC (seat in London).
 Since 2014, several hearings and expert meetings took place and partial awards have been issued by the tribunal.
-The most recent hearings were held from 7 March to 28 April 2022, and from 4 to 8 July 2022.
+An award is expected by the end of 2024 or Q1 2025.